 Then, I dip, you dip, we dip!

 Hold each strawberry at its fattest part, near the green leaves (called the calyx).
-Dip it into your chocolate and remove it, being careful to gently scrape off extra chocolate or let it drip off before placing the strawberry on a wax-paper lined baking sheet.
+Dip it into the chocolate and remove it, being careful to gently scrape off extra chocolate or let it drip off before placing the strawberry on a wax-paper lined baking sheet.

 Decorate them with toppings or a drizzle of another type of chocolate.
+If your chocolate is too thick for drizzling, check out this tutorial for how to make melted chocolate thinner.

 Once you’ve completed your strawberries, they’ll need to set.
 If you need them soon, you can flash set them in the fridge.
 It should take 20-30 minutes.
 If you leave the strawberries in the fridge, you run the risk of them sweating, which may alter the color of the chocolate and the texture of the strawberries inside.